ImogenWren/electrolysisMachine/README.md

 - Safe & Consistant operation of a constant current source, able to deliver up to 2.0 mA in pulses of up to 10s between probes attached to users skin.
 - Current Source should be controllable down to 0.0 mA, with a resolution of at least 0.2 mA and accuracy of +-0.2 mA.
 (Exact values to be reviewed)
 - Timer pulse should be controllable down to 1.0 mS, with a resolution of at least 0.5 mS, and accuracy of +-0.2 mS. (Exact values to be reviewed)
+- 0-2 mA current to voltage sensor with a resolution of at least 0.2 mA and accuracy of +-0.2 mA (Exact values to be reviewed)
 - Operation from 3S or less LiPo battery pack.
 (Can be reviewed and voltage increased if nessissary to achieve other design goals)
 - Battery Management System (BMS) Included.
 - Passive Safety system to cut power if 2.0 +-0.2 mA is exceeded.